What is granite?

 Will the bench top scratch?

-How do you clean the bench top?
+How do I clean and maintain my bench top?

 How thick is the stone?